 Shown in galleries in London, New York, and throughout the world, her work has been hailed as unique and insightful.

 Ripe with the creative drive that has spanned generations of her family, Lyora Pissarro (b.
 1991, London) first exhibited her work in 2014 at the Russel Collection and Fine Art Gallery (Texas) as part of an unprecedented exhibition entitled Five generations of Pissarro.
-Since then her work has been on show at the Christopher Clark Gallery (San Francisco), Stern Pissarro Gallery and Bertha and Karl Leubsdorf Art Gallery (New York City), Galerie d’Orsay (Boston) and a .
+Since then her work has been on show at the Christopher Clark Gallery (San Francisco), Stern Pissarro Gallery (London), Bertha and Karl Leubsdorf Art Gallery (New York City), Galerie d’Orsay (Boston) and a .
 Lyora is preparing a new body of work that will be shown for the first time London in 2019 for her first solo exhibition in her home town.